 Action Points Priority Impact/Risk Recommendations Management Response 1 Data Accuracy 1.1 Record no longer valid In one instance it was found that a warrant for a person recorded as Wanted on Warrant had been withdrawn, however the PNC had not been updated to reflect this.
 High The person to whom the record related could have been arrested during the period that the record was incorrectly retained on PNC.
 This leaves the force open to a complaint of wrongful/unlawful arrest, and therefore potentially liable for resultant damages.
 DPO recommends that the procedures for updating PNC W/M records re withdrawn warrants be reviewed, and that the system of dip-checks currently in place to monitor data accuracy be extended.
-By End May 2006 Also that bureau staff should be made aware of the implications and potential 1.2 Incorrect spelling of names High liabilities of incorrect data on W/M records. etc., etc. By End May 2006
+By End May 2006 Also that bureau staff should be made aware of the implications and potential liabilities of incorrect data on etc., etc. W/M records.
+By End May 2006